 The TPP-11 framework will support the efforts of Australian education and training companies to expand internationally through courses delivered online, Australian education professionals working overseas, and foreign students studying in Australia.

-Australia's education-related travel services exports in 2016-17 were worth $28 billion, with exports to TPP-11 countries accounting for 14.6 per cent of the total (valued at $4 billion).
-In 2016-17, Malaysia and Vietnam were Australia's 3rd and 4th largest education services export markets.
-In 2016-17, onshore international education activity directly and indirectly contributed more than $28 billion to the economy1.
+Australia’s education-related travel services exports in 2017 were worth $30 billion, with exports to TPP-11 countries accounting for 14.1 per cent of the total (valued at $4.3 billion).
+In 2017, Malaysia and Vietnam were Australia’s 3rd and 5th largest education services export markets.

 Key TPP-11 market access outcomes for Australian exporters of education services include: